msu-alglab/coaster-experiments/README.md

 of Coaster (https://github.com/msu-alglab/coaster), software for decomposing flows.

-It will also contain scripts for running experiments on Hyalite, MSU's research computing cluster.
+It also contains scripts for running experiments on (Hyalite)[https://www.montana.edu/uit/rci/hyalite/], MSU's research computing cluster.

-Scripts to create and analyze data can be run using Python 3.
+Scripts can be run using Python 3.

 ### Creating Data